s-xync/sturdy-authenticator/README.md

 This is pure backend REST API project with full authentication system.

-You can access the live APIs [here](https://sturdy-authenticator.herokuapp.com).
+You can access the APIs, live on this [public url](https://sturdy-authenticator.herokuapp.com).

 The live version of the app uses _heroku_ for hosting the `express` app and _mlab_ for `mongoDB` database.

+The APIs validate inputs before processing them and return as necessary.

+The session management in this authentication system follows the concept of Json Web Tokens.
+When the client logs in, server creates a JWT for the client which can be stored by client in the localStorage of the browser.

-#### The below are the full HTTP requests and their corresponding screengrabs on Postman.
+### The below are the full HTTP requests and their corresponding screengrabs on Postman.

+#### NOTE: These HTTP requests on placed on the [public url](https://sturdy-authenticator.herokuapp.com) of the app that has been deployed on _heroku_.
+So, you can try them out yourself too.

 ***
 **Signup**
 ```